PYnative

 • Import pathlib module: Pathlib module offers classes and methods to handle filesystem paths and get data related to files for different operating systems.

-• Next, Use the pathlib.Path('path') to construct directory path
+• Next, Use the pathlib.Path('path') to construct a directory path

 • Next, Use the iterdir() to iterate all entries of a directory